sandstorm/serious-game-legacy/README.md

 ## Testing

-- run `dev run-unit-tests` to run all unit tests
+- run `dev pest` to run all unit tests
-- run `dev run-functional-tests` to run all functional tests
-- run `dev start-e2e-testrunner` and in new console `dev run-e2e-tests` to run all e2e tests or use `dev run-e2e-tests --tags=<yourTestTag>` to run a single test, e.g a test which is annotated with `@EventList` can be run with `dev run-e2e-tests --tags=EventList`

 We suggest to use [Pest](https://pestphp.com/) as testing framework, which builds upon PHPUnit and looks as if it provides quite some nice benefits on top,